146 Metlars Lane, Piscataway, NJ 08854 | T: (732) 562-1990 | F: (732) 562-1399 | email@example.com

 In the upper left of the shield, there is a red tongue of fire: the word "Metuchen" is derived from the Lenne Lenape Indian word "metachen", which means, "firewood".
 In addition this symbol is associated with the descent of the Holy Spirit on the apostles at Pentecost.

 In the lower right, we see a blue letter "M" surmounted by a silver crown: this is the monogram for Mary, Our Queen.
 The diocese is under the patronage of the Queenship of Mary.
-In addition, the crown is taken from the arms of Theodore Cardinal McCarrick, the founding bishop of Metuchen, who was ordained to the priesthood on the Feast of the Queenship of Mary.
 The "M" also appears in the arms of Saint John Paul II.

 The left side is occupied by the personal arms of Bishop Checchio.